JGI-Bioinformatics/jaws/test/integration/end-to-end-tests/README.md

    JawsTestWrappers/test_jaws_cmds.py -w TestsWDLs/fq_count.wdl -i TestsWDLs/fq_count.json -s cori -e prod
    ```
    A log file is also create (e.g. test_jaws_cmds.log).
 2) You can model the thresholds file from the analysis.yaml file, the path to which can be found in the log file.
+   It should look something like this `create_analysis_file <somepath>/1611111560207628/analysis.yaml`
+   The AutoQC file should be saved somewhere like (also in log file):  `Created /tmp/autoqc.tmp.74x8hcnr/test_jaws_cmds.yml`

 3) The thresholds file needs to be registered into the AutoQC mongo database.
 This can be done by
    ```
    source /global/dna/projectdirs/PI/rqc/prod/jgi-rqc-autoqc/config/rqc38.sh